Photo by Jennifer Denton

 For the most part, I read only nonfiction and you know my favorite genre is memoir.
 One of the best memoirs I’ve read is Adrienne Brodeur’s best-selling book, Wild Game: My Mother, Her Secret, and Me.
 The subtitle used to be “My Mother, Her Lover, and Me.”
 I’m guessing the publisher suggested they change the title… You’re going to be shocked about what happens on page 12.
 Brodeur is an accomplished writer and executive director of Aspen Words, a literary arts program of the acclaimed Aspen Institute.
 Wild Game will have you turning pages to see what happens next!

-Even though I’m primarily a nonfiction reader, I decided to see why Kristin Hannah’s novel, The Women, is the #1 bestselling book in America, and I’m glad I did.
-It’s more than well written.
-The story is about Frances “Frankie” McGrath, a nurse who joins the Army in the late 1960s and is sent to Vietnam during the height of the war.
-Her medical unit is on the front lines of the fighting.
-The novel is a compassionate, but realistic look at these brave soldiers who, for the most part, have been forgotten… More like they were never mentioned at all.
-It’s historical fiction at its best, and I’m the better for having read it.
+Even though I’m primarily a nonfiction reader, I decided to see why Kristin Hannah’s novel, The Women, has been the #1 bestselling book in America for a longtime, and I’m glad I did.
+The main character is Frances “Frankie” McGrath, a nurse who joined the Army in the late 1960s.
+She’s sent to Vietnam during the height of the war, and her medical unit is on the front lines of the fighting.
+The novel is well-written (I’m a harsh critic so if the writer doesn’t hook me in the first chapter, I’m gone) and researched, and it’s a compassionate, inside look at these brave soldiers who, for the most part, have been forgotten.
+It’s more like they were never recognized at all.
+The Women is historical fiction at its best, and I’m the better for having read it.

 FLU and RESPIRATORY SEASON